by Jason Wasserman MD PhD FRCPC

-Reflux esophagitis is a medical condition associated with damage and inflammation of the epithelium, the tissue barrier that covers the inside of the esophagus.
-Another name for this condition is gastroesophageal reflux disease (GERD).
-Patients with reflux esophagitis may experience chest pain, difficultly swallowing food, and a burning sensation in the throat or chest.
+Patients with reflux esophagitis may experience chest pain, difficulty swallowing food, and a burning sensation in the throat or chest.
 The symptoms are often worse shortly after a meal or when lying down.

 The biopsies are usually taken from the end of the esophagus, where the esophagus meets the stomach.
 Pathologists use the term “distal” to describe the end of the esophagus and the area where the esophagus and the stomach meet is called the gastroesophageal junction.

-When examined under the microscope, tissue samples from a person with reflux esophagitis will show a large number of specialized immune cells within the epithelium.
+When examined under the microscope, tissue samples from a person with reflux esophagitis will show a large number of specialized immune cells within the epithelium that covers the inside of the esophagus.
 These cells include neutrophils, eosinophils, and plasma cells.
 The cells that sit at the very bottom of the epithelium may also be increased in number.
 These cells are called basal cells and pathologists describe this change as basal cell hyperplasia.
 In severe disease, the squamous cells in the epithelium are lost.
 Pathologists describe this change as an erosion and some pathology reports will use the term “erosive esophagitis” instead of reflux esophagitis when making this diagnosis.

-If the acid reflux continues over a long period of time (usually years), the squamous cells that line the inside of the esophagus are replaced cells that are normally found in the small intestine.
+If the acid reflux continues over a long period of time (usually years), the squamous cells that line the inside of the esophagus are replaced by cells that are normally found in the small intestine.
 These intestinal cells are designed to protect tissue from the strong acids in the stomach.
-The change from squamous epithelium to intestinal epithelium is an example of intestinal metaplasia.
+The change from squamous cells to intestinal-type is called intestinal metaplasia.

 When intestinal metaplasia happens in the esophagus it is given the special name Barrett’s esophagus.
 Barret’s esophagus is a non-cancerous disease.
 However, it is considered a pre-cancerous condition because it is associated with an increased risk of developing a type of cancer in the esophagus called adenocarcinoma.